© Crown copyright 2021

 - the national data opt-out programme

 The ODR considers all requests for access to the data on a case-by-case basis.
-We work with the applicant to assess whether their needs can be met with anonymised or aggregate data or whether the project protocol can be revised in a way that allows for anonymised or aggregate data to be used.
+We work with the applicant to assess whether their needs can be met with anonymous data or whether the project protocol can be revised in a way that allows for anonymous data to be used.

 The ODR is accountable to the PHE Data Release Assurance Board.
 Overall accountability for information governance within PHE is the responsibility of the PHE Accountable Officer who, through the Statement of Internal Control, must provide assurance that all risks to PHE, including those relating to information, are effectively managed and mitigated.
 The Data Release Assurance Board supports the Senior Information Risk Officer and Caldicott Guardian.

-The minutes of the meetings of PHE Data Release Assurance Board are available.
+The minutes of the meetings of PHE Data Release Assurance Board are available online.

 The ODR operates across a number of directorates within PHE but is part of the Health Improvement Directorate, integrated into the National Cancer Registration and Analysis Service (NCRAS).
 The ODR reports to the Director of Disease Registration.